ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 ```

 The tests do not attempt to check all corner cases.
-Please note again the use of
+Please note the use of
 type traits (from `<numeric_limit>`) such as `max` to get the maximum value
 representable for a given type.